Desiree Hagen

-News ReporterDesiree Hagen is temporarily working for KYUK as part of a reporter exchange supported by the Alaska Center for Excellence in Journalism.
-She works for KBBI in Homer, where she wears many hats.
+News ReporterDesiree Hagen is the news director for KOTZ in Kotzebue.
+She temporarily worked for KYUK as part of a reporter exchange supported by the Alaska Center for Excellence in Journalism.
+She also worked for KBBI in Homer, where she wore many hats.
 Her passions include stories involving local agriculture, wild habitats, and arts and culture.

 -